Lettings: A real-life example of how to use Lettings

 - Generate an Invoice.

-From the Admin home page, go to the Resources tab and click the Resource Categories sub-option.
-Add a new Resource Category called "Sports Facilities" - making sure that the Booking Slots setting is set to Time Based.
+From the Admin home page, go to Resources > Resource Categories and add a new Resource Category called "Sports Facilities" - making sure that the Booking Slots setting is set to Time Based.

-Click Add Resource Category to save the new category.
+Click Add Category to save the new category.

-Click the Add Resource sub-option on the Resources tab and create the "Sports Hall" resource.
+Go to Resources > Add Resource and create the "Sports Hall" resource.
 In the category section, assign it to the "Sports Facilities" category.
 You can also define opening and closing times, etc on this page.

 The Lettings section is where you define Price Plans for the resource.
 In this example we will set the resource to have a £30/hour charge associated with a Price Plan named "Standard".